Skip to main content

 Torempa is an ancient Kirati man.He prefers much liquor(wasim/ummak).

-According to amyth, Torempa is hosted by his relatives angpa-angma(samdhi-samdhini) with liquor.
+According to a myth, Torempa is hosted by his relatives angpa-angma(samdhi-samdhini) with liquor.
 But he does not seem to be content with the liquor.

-indeed, there is a ritual practice in the kirat community where the guests must drink their liguor immediately after they are served, otherwise Torempa might suffer spiritually.
+Indeed, there is a ritual practice in the kirat community where the guests must drink their liguor immediately after they are served, otherwise Torempa might suffer spiritually.

 Comments